Produced by Douglas Ord

-The Lear's Shadow e-book The strangeness of Columbine, an interpretation, as published in 2012, has been made available free of charge here in both PDF and EPUB formats.
-This was done without consultation or permission, by someone who has sought to provide access to as much Columbine-related material as possible.
-This seems a worthy goal, so Lear's Shadow makes no objection.
-Anyone who wants, out of courtesy to the labour and expense that went into the e-book's development, to pay the asked price of $5.99, can go to the Amazon Kindle site, or the iBookstore site, or to some other, more familiar platform where it is available.
+The Lear's Shadow e-book The strangeness of Columbine, an interpretation, as published in January, 2012, has been made available free of charge here in both PDF and EPUB formats.
+This was done without consultation or permission, but by someone who has sought to provide access to as many perspectives on Columbine as possible.
+The goal seems worthy, so Lear's Shadow makes no objection to the e-book's being freely offered.
+Anyone who, out of courtesy to the labour and expense that went into the e-book's development, wants to pay the asked price of $5.99, can go to the Amazon Kindle site, or the iBookstore site, or to some other, more familiar platform where it is available.
 This will be appreciated.
 But if the perceived choice is between paying for the e-book, and not reading it or even venturing into it, then please: by all means go ahead and download it.

 A couple of points to clarify, however: